-Press the ▲ ▼ buttons or Page ▲ ▼ buttons to move the cursor and select music files.
+Press the ▲ ▼ buttons or Page ▲ ▼ buttons to move the cursor and select music file

-When a music file is highlighted by the cursor, press the Enter or I button to start playback.
+When a music lighted by the cursor, press the Enter or $r \neq I$ button to k.

-Press the Green colour button to add the currently highlighted music file to the Playlist.
+Press the Greek on to add the currently highlighted music file to the Playlist.
 A Green check mark will appear in front of the file name, and the Playlist count in the lower left corner of the screen will increase by one.

-Press the ◀ button to move the cursor to the selection menu in the lower left corner of the screen.
+Press the 4 bu = 0 move the cursor to the selection menu in the lower left corner of the screen.
 This menu contains the following choices: